Rehabilitation Technology Certificate

 Potential employment opportunities include positions in a variety of settings, e.g., public/private schools (K-12), postsecondary education (community college, university), assistive technology assessment centers, state departments of rehabilitation, community rehabilitation programs or other non-profits, independent living centers, rehabilitation centers, recreational programs, or other projects funded through private or government resources related to the assessment, identification, and/or acquisition of assistive technology devices and/or services.

 Students interested in pursuing this certificate must first be accepted to the San Diego State University Graduate Division.
 After application, a student must submit unofficial undergraduate transcripts (official transcripts not required) and a letter of application to Drs.
-Sax and Szeto.
+Saia and Toreyin.
 The 1-2 page letter of application should describe the student’s interest in the Certificate, why he/she wants to pursue it, and what he/she hopes to do upon completion of the program.
+These items are to be submitted in the Program Application.
 Prospective student interviews are held with both program advisors to discuss the certificate process and individual student objectives.
-The Application for a Graduate Certificate Program (download application) must be signed by Dr. Szeto and submitted to the Graduate Division.
+The Application for a Graduate Certificate Program must be signed by Dr. Toreyin and submitted to the Graduate Division.
 The Application for Completion of a Graduate Certificate Program must be completed and signed after completion of coursework and internship hours.
 The Certificate is then issued by the Graduate Division and mailed to the student.

 Specifically, the certificate program will offer the following: